Cosmo-Tech/Babylon-End-User-Doc/docs/commands/babylon_commands.md

     destroy    Macro Destroy
     init       Scaffolds a new Babylon project structure using YAML templates. namespace  Babylon namespace
+    superset   Group handling communication with the Superset API.
     ```

 ## About Command